 The Vocational Bridge:

 Every child suffering from cancer misses big time on education.
 Photography gives them that fair chance at a life where they can catch up on lost time.
 I have been teaching deaf students, cancer survivors, and caregivers for the past 11 years.

 I run a Facebook page called ‘Spreading Light through Photography’ and during this Lockdown period, I decided to do something for all those stricken, stuck, and sobbing patients.
 Thus was born ‘The Cancer Art Project’ on Instagram.
 I keep posting photographs, sketches, and drawings submitted by my students.
 This keeps them motivated and happy.
 It also takes care of their mental health.

 Every cancer patient and survivor live with the tag of this dreaded disease.
 My greatest motto is to give all of them a different identity, something of their own.
 I have students from several states and even outside India who have been showing interest in the same.

 Tinnitus and the Temple:

 Years ago, I was suffering from Tinnitus and I took to photography to divert myself from the medical condition.
 I am a semi-deaf person with Tinnitus.
 I have been charging for free of cost and that is my USP.
 Radiocity had raised some funds for me to buy a camera.

 For me, every visit to the Tata Memorial Hospital is like a visit to the Temple.
-I am very prompt with my classes and don't miss even a single one of them.
+I am very prompt with my classes and don’t miss even a single one of them.
 Sitting with Children is like Sitting with God.
 Cancer takes care of only the physical aspect.
-What about mental aspect.
+What about the mental aspect.